pierrePalud/MeudonPDR-critical-density/README.md

 ![n_cr definition](./img/definition_critical_density.png)

 where
-* the A coefficients are the Einstein de-excitation rates.
+* the A coefficients are the Einstein coefficients (radiative de-excitation rates).
 Those values are stored in the files of the `./data/Lines/` folder.
 For these coefficients, there is only one file per species.

 * The k coefficients are collisional de-excitation rates.
 These values are stored in the files of the `./data/Collisions/` folder.
 For these coefficients, there is one file per pair (species, collider).